-One final way that you can monitor and maintain a GBP is by continuing to optimize descriptions by incorporating trending keywords.
+One final way to monitor and maintain a GBP is by continuing to optimize descriptions by incorporating trending keywords.
 Just as you take the time to optimize your meta descriptions and title tags on a website to help increase your rankings, the same opportunities apply with a GBP.

-Review company descriptions a few times a year to ensure accurate information reflects the products and services.
+Review company descriptions a few times yearly to ensure accurate information reflects the products and services.